Do you remember...

 Matthew Smith from Chippenham has provided us with a shot of this Fiendish Feet fridge magnet.

-Trevor Bennett, a seller of the same magnet on Ebay says: "The magnet, as far as I remember, came free with Yoghurt packs.
-The one you have on the link to Ebay (expired listing) is badly pictured, but it's 'Spooky Wooky'."
+Trevor Bennett, a seller of the same magnet on eBay says: "The magnet, as far as I remember, came free with Yoghurt packs.
+The one you have on the link to eBay (expired listing) is badly pictured, but it's 'Spooky Wooky'."

 Badge: